 The statistics for reusable pallet and container loss can be looked at as bad and inevitable, or as a huge opportunity for supply chain cost reduction.
 This is a call to action.

 If your company is suffering from serious loss or theft of reusables, it just might misguidedly find some solace in knowing it isn’t alone.
 Pallet and container loss numbers can be staggering for some companies, and for several industries overall.
-(Take our reusable packaging and pallet loss and theft survey at this link.)

 For example, at the 2015 Reusable Packaging Forum held in Chicago, attendees at this Reusable Packaging Association event listened to some sobering numbers related the often frustrating challenge of reusable asset loss.